-With the popularity that air compressor tools have gained, air compressors have become more affordable for homeowners and businesses.
+With the popularity that air compressor tools have gained, they have become more affordable for homeowners and businesses.

 Craftsmen have started turning towards compressor based versions of cutters, screwdrivers, engraving pens, hammers, polishers, sanders, grinders, and wrenches etc. because of the additional power they provide.